thanhn062/thanhn062/README.md

 # 💫 About Me:
 I am a self-taught software developer who learned to code by finding more efficient ways to play video games.
-I love learning and exploring new technologies, and I enjoy thinking about how I can utilize them to improve my own and others' quality of life. <br>All of my software and scripts are developed with simplicity in mind.
-As Leonardo da Vinci said, 'Simplicity is the ultimate sophistication.' and I believe that creating elegant and user-friendly software can make a significant impact on our lives
+I love learning and exploring new technologies, and I enjoy thinking about how I can utilize them to improve my own and others' quality of life.

 ## 🌐 Socials: